Helping connections between loved ones shine.

 Based on insights generated from our co-design and test sessions, I created a list of user scenarios and key features to include in our MVP.
 This would be used to align the team on what functionality to include in our prototype and guide us as we began development.

-I created a 3D render of what Oobi could look like to help my team envision what the Oobi device would look like.
 Due to time and resource constraints, we decided on using a dryer ball for the device’s outer shell.
 Ideally, we would have used a soft silicone for the outer shell.

 For the center piece, we decided on using LED strip lights and a 3D printed translucent core that would hold diffuse the light communication.
 We sketched the following device specs to ensure we had the right dimensions for our prototype.